dfo-gulf-science/CADI/flex.md

 We request the following:
 - Suspension of the rollout of unassigned workspaces until a thorough employee consultation process is completed.
-- Consideration of hybrid or flexible seating models that retain a degree of workspace personalization - **especially for employee who do not have remote-work agreements.**
+- Consideration of hybrid or flexible seating models that retain a degree of workspace personalization, especially in the context of **employee who do not have remote-work agreements** and for **teams that work actively together**.
-- Provide employees with literature that substantiates these major changes to our work environment.
+- Provide employees with literature and documentation that substantiates these major changes that are being imposed on our work environment.

 ### Signatures: